Kemerd/ADSBin/README.md

 `status` (LEDs + internal die-temperature watchdog), `common` (the shared type contract every component compiles against).
 Full design rationale: [IMPLEMENTATION_PLAN.md](IMPLEMENTATION_PLAN.md).

+> **Core split with two dongles.** With a single dongle the whole RX+DSP path lives on Core 0.
+Add
+> the weather dongle and the **978 UAT demodulator moves to Core 1** — one demod per core.
+Two
+> full-rate demods (~4.8 MB/s of raw I/Q each) on one core saturate it completely; splitting them
+> keeps both cores under 100% so interrupts, the C6 Wi-Fi RPC, and decode/serve all still run.

+---

+## How the RTL-SDR actually comes up on the ESP32-P4

+There is no `librtlsdr` here — the P4 *is* the USB host, and the RTL2832U + R820T2 are driven from a clean-room driver (`components/usb_rtlsdr`) over raw USB control transfers.
+Getting a commodity dongle to stream raw I/Q from a microcontroller host turns out to need a precise sequence that the desktop world hides inside a library.
+This section documents what the chip actually wants, because every step below was a real wall we hit — and it's the kind of thing you only find by reading a logic trace.

+**The dongle is a dumb radio.
+The host configures everything.** An RTL-SDR has no idea what frequency to tune or what rate to sample — the firmware programs it on every start over vendor control transfers to the RTL2832U, which in turn reaches the R820T2 tuner across an on-chip I²C window.

+The bring-up order that works (and why each step matters):

+1. **Register WRITES carry a `0x10` write-enable strobe in `wIndex`; READS do not.** The RTL2832U register interface uses `wIndex = (block << 8)` for a read but `(block << 8) | 0x10` for a write.
+   Miss the strobe and the device STALLs *every* write while reads succeed — so the chip looks alive (you can read its ID) but nothing you configure ever takes.

+2. **Power the demodulator before touching its register block.** Write `DEMOD_CTL_1 = 0x22` then `DEMOD_CTL = 0xe8` (system block), then pulse the demod soft-reset.
+Until the demod core is powered and out of reset, every demod-block access STALLs.

+3. **Every demod-block write must be followed by a dummy read of page `0x0A`, register `0x01`.** The RTL2832U runs an internal 8051 to service the demod block; that dummy read is a mandatory hardware flush/sync.
+Skip it and the *next* control transfer STALLs. (`librtlsdr` does this read after every demod write for the same reason — it's easy to miss because it looks pointless.)

+4. **The R820T2's I²C address is the 8-bit form `0x34`** (7-bit `0x1A` shifted left), not `0x1A`.
+   Address it wrong and the RTL2832U dutifully STALLs every tuner write.

+5. **Enable the raw-I/Q data path explicitly.** A powered, tuned chip still routes *nothing* to the USB FIFO until you enable SDR mode and the zero-IF / IQ datapath (demod page 0 reg `0x19`, page 0 reg `0x06`, page 1 reg `0xb1`, page 0 reg `0x0d`).
+Without these the bulk endpoint has no data and the IN transfer simply never completes.

+6. **Reset the bulk endpoint FIFO right before streaming** (`USB_EPA_CTL` ← `0x1002` then `0x0000`),
+   and program `USB_EPA_MAXPKT` with the literal `0x0002` the chip expects — not the decimal max-packet size.
+Get the FIFO/MPS wrong and the endpoint returns useless 2-byte dribbles instead of full bulk transfers.

+On the **host** side, the P4's USB stack has its own requirements:

+- **Bulk DMA buffers can live in PSRAM** (`CONFIG_USB_HOST_DWC_DMA_CAP_MEMORY_IN_PSRAM`).
+Two dongles' worth of in-flight I/Q won't fit the P4's ~640 KB of internal SRAM; the 32 MB PSRAM does, and the DWC USB DMA can reach it.
+- **The HCD double-buffers each pipe (depth 2).** Submit *one* bulk URB to start the stream and re-arm it in the completion callback; trying to queue many at once just trips `ESP_ERR_INVALID_STATE`.
+- **Blank-serial dongles are told apart by physical hub port.** The cheap sticks ship with an empty EEPROM serial, so the band role (1090 vs 978) is bound to the parent hub *port number*, not the serial — solder each receiver to a fixed socket and the assignment is deterministic forever.
+- **Bring the Wi-Fi SoftAP up *before* the SDRs start streaming.** The C6 Wi-Fi co-processor is reached by RPC over the same SDIO/CPU the RX path hammers; start the AP while the bus is quiet, then unleash the radios, or the RPC hangs and the access point never appears.

+The payoff: a $23 microcontroller hosting two USB High-Speed software-defined radios and doing the DSP that usually wants a laptop — with no `librtlsdr`, no PC, and no cloud.

 ---

 ## Bill of materials